Remote Magnetic Levitation Using Reduced Attitude Control and Parametric Field Models: Experimental Setup and Field Model

-The levitator's magnetic volume is several orders of magnitude smaller than the dimensions of the electromagnets and the operating workspace so it can be approximated as an ideal point dipole at the magnetic volume's centroid which coincides with the levitator's center of mass as shown in \cref{fig:levitator_top_view_and_cross_section}.
-The body frame torques \varTorqueBf{} and inertial frame forces \varForce{} acting on the point magnetic dipole can be computed as follows
+The levitator's magnetic volume is several orders of magnitude smaller than the dimensions of the electromagnets and the operating workspace so it can be approximated as an ideal point dipole at the magnetic volume's centroid which coincides with the levitator's center of mass as shown in \cref{fig:levitator_top_view_and_cross_section}\footnote{This assumption was supported using a magnet volume discretization analysis similar to \cite{zughaibiDynamicElectromagneticNavigation2025}.
+The analysis yielded an average relative RMSE discrepancy of 7.7\% across all wrench components, confirming these deviations are small enough to be handled by the feedback controller.}.
+The body frame torques \varTorqueBf{} acting on the point magnetic dipole can be computed as $ \varTorqueBf = \varMagDipMoment \times \varFieldBf = \skewmat{\varMagDipMoment} \transpose{\varR} \varFieldWorld = \varMagMatTorqueLocal \varFieldWorld, $ where $\skewmat{\cdot}$ denotes the skew-symmetric matrix operator, \varMagDipMoment{} is the magnetic dipole moment, and \varR{} the rotation from \varBodyFrame{} to \varWorldFrame{}.
+The expression for force is given by $\varForce = \left( \varMagDipMomentWorld \cdot \nabla \right) \varFieldWorld$ and can be simplified as \cite{abbottMagneticMethodsRobotics2020}: